Legoless/Analytical/README.md

 *When Google will update their library to support dynamic frameworks, these steps will no longer be required.*

+## Manual Installation

+If you do not use CocoaPods, you can manually install Analytical.
+The required files are in `Analytical/Classes/Core` directory, so you may directly drag & drop them into your project: `Analytical.swift`, `Analytics.swift` and `Provider.swift`.

+In addition to the core files, you will also require at least one concrete provider, from `Analytical/Classes/Provider` directory.

+*Please ensure that all additional dependencies for specific providers are linked correctly to your project.*

 ## Configuration

 To separate analytics code, a new separate Swift file is recommended: